Projects

 A stuffed unicorn toy sitting in an adapted ride-on car with a 3D printed steering rod mounted on the steering wheel.

 For young children using power mobility, a joystick or steering wheel may hard for them to grasp due to their physical abilities or sensory challenges.
-As such, we have been hacking our own modifications for both the steering wheel of an adapted ride-on car and the joystick of an Explorer Mini.
-We are creating a suite of steering modifications for both the adapted ride-on car and the Explorer Mini that can be 3D printed and easily attached to the device.
+As such, we have developed our own modifications for both the steering wheel of an adapted ride-on car and the joystick of an Explorer Mini.
+This collection of steering modifications for both the adapted ride-on car and the Explorer Mini can be 3D-printed and easily attached to the device.